bio

 12 GRAMMY® nominations:

-EDISON AWARD (Netherlands): “Best Jazz Vocal” Close to Me with Maria Mendes
+An EDISON AWARD (Netherlands): “Best Jazz Vocal Album” Close to Me with Maria Mendes

 President, International Society of Jazz Arrangers and Composers (ISJAC)